anviljs/anvil.js/README.md

 * Continuously and incrementally build the project as files change
 * Create default build files based on installed plugins
 * Combine resource files through a comment-based import syntax
-* Combine resource files in specified order using
+* Concat resource files in specified order using
-    * concat yaml or json file that lists files to create from other files
+    * JSON or YAML file that lists files to create from other files
-    * individual yaml files
+    * individual JSON or YAML files
 * Replace tokens (with customizable syntax) in source with
     * values from package.json
-    * yaml or json key/value files
+    * JSON or YAML key/value files
 * Add file headers to final build output based on output file type

 ## Installation